PranitaPatil18/Resort-management-C-/README.md

-# Resort-management-C-
+Resort management system using C#-A windows based application.

 In this project, we've developed a Resort Management System using C#.NET and SQL Server.
+The system allows for booking rooms and halls, managing restaurant services, and organizing club activities for customers.
+It tracks room availability, booking details, check-in/check-out times, and provides billing capabilities for rooms, restaurant bills, and club fees.
+The system includes modules for resort owners, managers, restaurant managers, and sport club managers.
+It maintains customer and employee records, generates reports, and uses a dynamic, scalable database to enhance resort performance.